grafana/athena-datasource/README.md

 #### Inspecting the query

-Because Grafana supports macros that Athena does not, the fully rendered query, which can be copy/pasted directly into Athena, is visible in the Query Inspector.
-To view the full interpolated query, click the Query Inspector button, and the full query will be visible under the "Query" tab.
+Grafana supports macros that Athena does not which means a query may not necessarily always work when copy/pasted directly into Athena.
+To view the full interpolated query which should always work directly in Athena, click the Query Inspector button, and the full query will be visible under the "Query" tab.

 ### Templates and variables

 To add a new Athena query variable, refer to [Add a query variable](https://grafana.com/docs/grafana/latest/variables/variable-types/add-query-variable/).

-Any value queried from a Athena table can be used as a variable.
-Be sure to avoid selecting too many values, as this can cause performance issues.
+Any value queried from an Athena table can be used as a variable.

 After creating a variable, you can use it in your Athena queries by using [Variable syntax](https://grafana.com/docs/grafana/latest/variables/syntax/).
 For more information about variables, refer to [Templates and variables](https://grafana.com/docs/grafana/latest/variables/).